 I need information about...

-Brain tumors often cause symptoms.
-Also, your treatment is likely to produce some side effects.
-To help you feel better, your doctor may prescribe medications.
-Ask your doctor or pharmacist about possible interaction with other medications.
+Brain tumors often cause symptoms that may include headaches, pain, seizures, mood swings, and others.
+To help you feel better and treat your symptoms, your doctor may prescribe medicine.
+Ask your doctor or pharmacist about possible interaction with other medicines.

 Steroids reduce brain swelling which also helps reduce headache and pain.
 Always take them as directed.
 Do not stop taking them without your doctor’s approval.

-Side effects can include water retention, weight gain, hair growth, insomnia, stomach ulcers, increased risk of infection, and mood changes.
+Common side effects can include water retention, increased appetite and weight gain, hair growth, insomnia, stomach upset, increased risk of infection, slow wound healing, and mood changes.
 Steroids can increase blood sugar levels and make diabetes harder to manage.

 Anticonvulsants help prevent seizures or convulsions.
 Always take them as directed.
-You will have blood tests to make sure you get the right dosage.
+You may have blood tests to make sure you get the right dosage.

 Antacids to control stomach acid

 Medicine to help with anxiety, stress, or depression

 Hormones to replace the ones that your body isn’t making as a result of treatment or to treat certain types of tumors

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |